 Mrs Cratchit, Bob's pretty wife, lifts the lid of the copper and fishes out a rather undernourished muslin-wrapped plum pudding with her copper-stick, sniffs it approvingly and lowers it with loving care back into the bubbling cauldron.
 Bob Cratchit is carefully assembling and mixing the ingredients for his home-made punch.
-Three more of the Cratchit children, two boys and a girl, chase one another noisily around the kitchen.
+Martha and Peter chase one another noisily around the kitchen.
 Bob finally holds up his hands to silence them you all to have a good time, but you don't have to wreck the house and kill each other to do it, all right?